 Everyone who uses a vehicle on the road must keep it in a roadworthy condition.
 The MOT test checks that vehicles meet road safety and environmental standards.
 The first MOT test for a vehicle is required when it’s three years old.
 There are different rules if it’s used as a taxi.

 The MOT certificate confirms that at the time of the test, without dismantling it, the vehicle met the minimum acceptable environmental and road safety standards required by law.
 It doesn’t mean that the vehicle is roadworthy for the length of time the certificate is valid.
 The MOT certificate is also no guarantee of the general mechanical condition of your vehicle.
 The test doesn’t cover the condition of the engine, clutch or gearbox.

-have been on a training course with the Vehicle and Operator Services Agency (VOSA) and their test results are checked regularly.
-VOSA is the government agency responsible for supervising the MOT scheme.
-It does this by: authorising
+have been on a training course with the Driver and Vehicle Standards Agency (DVSA) and their test results are checked regularly.
+DVSA is the government agency responsible for supervising the MOT scheme.

 Book your MoT online today.
 We carry out MoT's 6 days a week, to see when our next space is free please use our online booking system to book.
 Or call us

 Book my MOT in Leighton Buzzard call 01525 372121